MorphPiece : A Linguistic Tokenizer for Large Language Models: Evaluations

 \subsection{FLOTA}

-Finally, we present a comparison baseline.
-Few Longest Token Approximation (FLOTA) \cite{flota} is a tokenization improvement method which uses the vocabulary of standard BPE tokenizer but tries to preserve the morphological structure of words during tokenization.
-It achieves that by finding a segmentation that recursively finds the largest segment of a word and splits on that.
-So, for example the word 'undesirable' would be split as ('und', 'es', 'irable') by BPE; but with FLOTA, it will be split as ('un','desirable'); which is closer to exact morphological segmentation of ('un','desire','able') used by MorphPiece.
+Finally, I present a comparison baseline.
+Few Longest Token Approximation (FLOTA) \cite{flota} is a tokenization improvement method that uses the vocabulary of standard BPE tokenizer but tries to preserve the morphological structure of words during tokenization.
+It achieves that by finding a segmentation that recursively finds the largest segment of a word and splits on that segment.
+For example the word 'undesirable' would be split as ('und', 'es', 'irable') by BPE; but with FLOTA, it will be split as ('un','desirable'); which is closer to exact morphological segmentation of ('un','desire','able') used by MorphPiece.
 The authors show that FLOTA scheme preserves morphological structure to a large extent and that such a mechanism improves upon vanilla GPT-2 model.
-MorphPiece is different from FLOTA in a couple of important ways (Please see Section \ref{relatedwork} for details), however since this technique is closest to our work, we look at it in detail.
+MorphPiece is different from FLOTA in a couple of important ways (Please see Section \ref{relatedwork} for details), however since this technique is closest to this work, we look at it in detail.

 FLOTA was evaluated on a classification task of a custom dataset consisting of titles from computer science, maths and physics domains of ArXiv.
 A small (2000 samples) and a large (20,000 samples) dataset was constructed for each of the three areas.
 The models were finetuned for 20 epochs and evaluated on the dev/test splits.
-The results (Table \ref{tab:flota_perf_val}) show a marked improvement over FLOTA technique.
-While GPT-2+FLOTA shows an improvement of 5\% on dev set (7\% on test set) over vanilla GPT-2, MorphGPT shows improvements of 27\% on dev set (54\% on test set).
+We adopted the exact same methodology and the results (Table \ref{tab:flota_perf_val}) show MorphGPT outperforms FLOTA comprehensively.
+While GPT-2+FLOTA shows an improvement of about 6\% over vanilla GPT-2 across both datasets, MorphGPT shows improvements of more than 35\%.
 Additionally the authors of FLOTA injected noise during evaluation to test the robustness of their scheme (Table \ref{tab:flota_noise_perf_val}).
-Here also, MorphGPT shows marked improvements over vanilla GPT-2 (40 \% in ArXiv-Large and 77 \% on ArXiv-Small).
+Here also, MorphGPT shows marked improvement over vanilla GPT-2 (40 \% in ArXiv-Large and 77 \% on ArXiv-Small).
+For more fine grained results, please refer to Tables \ref{tab:flota_all} and \ref{tab:flota_noise_all} and Figure \ref{fig:flota} in the Appendix.